Roger Osborne is an author, playwright, publisher and geologist.

 Alongside major works of history, Roger has written a series of guide books exploring the interconnections of landscape, geology and history of the area of North Yorkshire where he lives.

-Roger is a former Curator of Geology at Whitby Museum and teaches creative writing at the University of Hull.
+Roger is Curator of Geology at Whitby Museum and has taught creative writing at the University of Hull.

 In 2015 High Tide Publishing published the new edition of his best-selling Dinosaur Coast guidebook.
-This is the first of a planned series on the natural history of North Yorkshire.
+This was the first of a series on the natural history of North Yorkshire followed by Beach Finds on the Yorkshire Coast, Rocks and Landscapes of the North York Moors and Fossils of the Yorkshire Coast (forthcoming).

 See our shop page for prices and availability of Roger’s books.